Technology-Notes/lukesampson-scoop-wiki/Persistent-data.md

 ## Data directory
 If you need to store data which should persist between updates you should use `~/scoop/persist/<app>/`.
-Inside the manifest the path to the data directory is available in the `$persist_dir` variable.
+Inside the manifest, the path to the data directory is available in the `$persist_dir` variable.

 The [PHP](/lukesampson/scoop/blob/master/bucket/php.json) package uses it for the configuration files.